SciBorgo/Missing-data/paper/paper.md

 missing data, and provide recommendations for exploring, visualising and reporting missingness.
 Football related articles, published in 2019 were studied.
-A survey of 137 articles, sampled at random, was conducted to determine whether a missing data was included.
-As expected, the proportion of studies in football research including a missing data statement was low, at only X%; which suggests that this aspect of data analysis is seldom considered by researchers.
+A survey of 137 articles, sampled at random, was conducted to determine whether a missing data statement was included.
+As expected, the proportion of studies in football research including a missing data statement was low, at only X% [95% confidence interval; X% to X%];
+suggesting that this aspect of data analysis is seldom considered by researchers.
 We suspect that this result is consistent with the wider sports science literature.
 We recommend researchers describe the number and percentage of missing values, including when there are no missing values.
 Exploratory analysis should be conducted to explore missing values, and visualisations describing missingness overall should be provided in the paper or at